simonpacis/hyperstatic/README.md

 Create a file called `strings.json` in the project directory.
 So, next to `dist/` and `src/`.

+In the strings.json you type strings of text that you want inserted in your html-documents.

 ### Usage
 In your .php-files you type